loganmeetsworld/buzz/aws.md

 ### SQS
 Simple Queue Service is a message queuing service.
 It queues messages, a queue is a temporary repo for messages waiting.

+### CloudFormation
+A way of specifying templates with infrastructure and using those templates to create that infrastructure.